NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 #### Related Entities

-The Related Entities table lists all entities, grouped by type, related to the selected case.
-This section is only available at the case level.
+The Related Entities table lists all entities, grouped by type, related to the selected `case`.
+This section is only available at the `case` level.

 [![GDC Submission Cases Related Entities](images/GDC_Submission_Cases_Summary_Related_Entities_2.png)](images/GDC_Submission_Cases_Summary_Related_Entities_2.png "Click to see the full image.")